H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > Be aware that some trusted public certificate services might not handle PKI operations optimally, regardless of their trust level.

 > [!WARNING]
 > Avoid manually chaining `HTTPS/TLS certificates` using methods like hardcoding with `Bash` or using the `cat` command.
 It's best to use tools written in Go, such as the [cert chain resolver](https://github.com/zakjan/cert-chain-resolver.git).
-Manually chaining certificates can lead to `invalid/miss configurations`.
+Manually chaining certificates can lead to `invalid/misconfigurations`.

 ### Enhance Ingress NGINX for Large Scalability (e.g., Handling Many Nodes)